vypxl/genetic_schedule_solver/report.typ

   - Same goes for problem modeling
   - Not always obvious why a change leads to better results
   - Implementation details can be tricky: Bugs, oversights, ..

+  - Pro: Very well parallelizable: almost linear speedup with more cpu cores!
+(Evaluations of genomes is completely independent, and make up most of the computation)

   -> Genetic Algorithms are a powerful tool, but require a lot of experimentation and tuning ]